shiwangikashyap/bowling_system/README.md

 ]

-4. Service for a player to play a set takes playerId as input url : http://localhost:9090/api/bowling/play Content-type : application/json
+4. Service for a player to play a set takes playerId as input and returns thw whole set details url : http://localhost:9090/api/bowling/play Content-type : application/json
 Params : 3